-Regarding the fear of being an enabler, there are no treatment programs for family members to abide by when it comes to supporting a skin picker, although there are support groups for parents and loved ones.
-When a disorder that has so little in supports, research, understanding, and treatment providers, the best thing you can do is respect his wishes in how he wants to approach his picking, and support his overall well-being.
+There are no treatment programs for family members to abide by when it comes to supporting a skin picker, although there are support groups for parents and loved ones.
+When a disorder that has so little in supports, research, understanding, and treatment providers, the best thing you can do is respect their wishes in how they want to approach their picking, and support their overall well-being.